janimm/RealDash-extras/RealDash_CAN_Arduino_examples/README.md

 SET_VALUE frame is always 17 bytes with following layout:

-4 bytes - always 0x11223344
+4 bytes - always 0x11223344</br>
-4 bytes - CAN frame id number
+4 bytes - CAN frame id number</br>
-8 bytes - CAN frame payload
+8 bytes - CAN frame payload</br>
-1 byte - checksum byte
+1 byte - checksum byte</br>

-First 4 bytes are RealDash CAN protocol identification tag.
+First 4 bytes are RealDash CAN protocol identification tag.</br>

-Next 4 bytes are CAN frame id number to set value into.
+Next 4 bytes are CAN frame id number to set value into.</br>

-Next 8 bytes are the can frame payload containing all frame values.
+Next 8 bytes are the can frame payload containing all frame values.</br>
 Last byte is a simple checksum of preceeding 13 bytes.
-Value overflow is ignored.
+Value overflow is ignored.</br>

 Note that CAN frame id number and index value must match the xml file imported into RealDash connection settings.